Amateur Photographer verdict

 The OM-1 arrived on the market in February 2022, exhibiting a completely new ‘Quad Pixel AF’ system, with 1053 cross-type AF points covering the entire sensor.
 This system supports continuous shooting speeds up to 50fps with Continuous AF, when using a compatible Olympus PRO lens.
 “Quad pixel AF” divides the pixel (photodiode) into 4 subpixels underneath the colour filter, and should not be confused with a Quad Bayer filter – it is NOT a Quad Bayer sensor.

-AI detection AF has been improved upon from the Olympus OM-D E-M1X, the company’s previous flagship, and now supports planes, trains, motor vehicles, birds, and animals such as cats and dogs, with both subject and face/eye detection.
+AI detection AF has been improved upon from the Olympus OM-D E-M1X, the company’s previous flagship, and now detects planes, trains, motor vehicles, birds, and animals such as cats and dogs, with both subject and face/eye recognition.
 This is said to be three times faster than the E-M1X.

 Focus is sensitive down to -5.5 EV, and you can choose whether to have a small focus point, all the way up to the full frame, with multiple sizes and areas in-between.
 The focus area can also be customised, with 4 different custom groups available.